 social housing tenancy agreement means a residential tenancy agreement in respect of social housing premises, but does not include any agreement that is excluded by regulation from the ambit of this definition.

-[Section 71A inserted by No. 60 of 2011 s.
+[Section 71A inserted: No. 60 of 2011 s.
 92.]

 71B.
 Application of Division